-All in all, there is 10 times more of a chance that a person will get hurt while riding an escalator as compared to an elevator.
+All in all, there is a 10 times greater chance that a person will get hurt while riding an Escalator than when riding an Elevator.

-If you or someone you know has had an issue with an escalator, whether serious or not, call the office of Greg Prosmushkin, PC.
-The consultation is free and you will learn your rights under the law.
+If you or someone you know has had an issue with an Escalator, whether serious or not, call The Office of Greg Prosmushkin, P.C.
+The consultation is free, and in it, you will learn your rights under the law.

 This content was written on behalf of Greg Prosmushkin.